-Adversity Writes Our Story Adversity is unavoidable, and it’s your chance to be a hero: if you response we, it will be an heroic poem.
+Adversity Writes Our Story Adversity is unavoidable, and it’s your chance to be a hero: if you response well, it will be a heroic poem.
 Will adversity be your tombstone or stepping stone?

 Chapter 8 – Problems: Opportunities for Learning